Characterization of field cage and cathode for low radioactivity operation with the CYGNO experiment: Results

 In terms of stability, the configurations P1 and P3 had no issues and passed all the tests.
 For what concerns P0, after few days of operation, it started discharging on the sides of the FC sheet and along the PVC structure.
 We tried to reduce the sharpness of the sheet without improving the operative conditions.
 In fact, within a couple of days the maximum drift field achievable had to be decreased.
 We suppose that the glue and the surface of the PVC can foster the creation of surface currents, which can induce sparks.\\ Regarding P2, the C2 cathode posed no issue in the first weeks.
 However, in time the maximum voltage reachable dropped down to a point where no data could be taken.
 For this reason, the diffusion test was not performed on P2.
 Further inspection revealed that the connection between the copper tape and the cathode sheet was degraded.
 This suggests that an improved method to perform the electrical connection is required to employ this cathode.\\

 On the left panel of Figure \ref{img_results_short}, a comparison of the relative detection efficiencies for three configurations is displayed.
 The efficiency is normalized to the maximum recorded value for each configuration to obtain the relative value presented in the plot.
 For configuration P1 and P3, the efficiency is pretty constant along the z dimension and above 90\% of the relative value.
 The exception is represented by significant drops at the border of the detector.
 These are caused by the angular dispersion of the emitted radiation which is produced in a cone that partially exits the active region of the detector when the source is positioned too close to the GEMs or the cathode.
 On the other hand, P2 demonstrates a decreasing efficiency with larger z.
-It would appear that the field might not be constant along the drift direction.
-This could be further indication that the electrical connection is crucial for C2.\\
+It might be an indication of the field not be constant along the drift direction.
+Despite the humidity measurement being a quite reliable reference for the gas quality, we cannot be sure that other electronegative impurities did not affect our gas mixture during the specific data taking. \\

 The right panel of Figure \ref{img_results_short} shows the measured diffusion values $\sigma^2$ on the y-axis as a function of the source position on the x-axis.
 Data only with z larger than 10 cm was utilized as the constant term and possibly space charge effect on the GEM holes can modify the shape of the $^{55}$Fe signal \cite{pinci2025gem}.
 A linear fit performed on the data to extract the diffusion parameter $\xi$.
 The result of the P1 and P3 configuration are respectively $ \xi_{\text{P1}} = (108 \pm 3) \frac{\mu\text{m}}{\sqrt{\text{cm}}} $ and $\xi_{\text{P3}} = (111 \pm 5) \frac{\mu\text{m}}{\sqrt{\text{cm}}} $.
 The two values are compatible with each other and with the expected value attained with the Garfield simulation, confirming the correct behavior of the field.\\